 A letter inviting Amy to a disciplinary meeting was sent and Amy responded with a long letter raising new allegations including sex discrimination, sexual harassment and disability discrimination.

-Christianne Silverwood assisted in her role as HR Consultant and she carried out investigations to establish whether Amy did have an illness which came under the definition of disability in the Equality Act.
+A member of our HR Consultant team carried out investigations to establish whether Amy did have an illness which came under the definition of disability in the Equality Act.
 There was no evidence provided by Amy to show this was the case.

 Amy’s first disciplinary was postponed as she said she was too ill to attend.
 The second meeting went ahead even though she did not turn up.
-Christianne chaired the disciplinary hearing and took notes.
+Our HR Consultant chaired the disciplinary hearing and took notes.

 Amy did not appeal nor did she make a claim in the Employment Tribunal.